coffee2code/text-replace/readme.txt

 == Screenshots ==

-1. A screenshot of the admin options page for the plugin.
+1. A screenshot of the admin options page for the plugin, where you define the terms/acronyms/phrases and their related hover text